AQUACEL® Ag Burn

 • Conforms closely to the wound bed minimizing the spaces where bacteria thrive

 • Harmful exudate components are locked away in dressing to prevent infection

 • Contains ionic silver for broad-spectrum antimicrobial activity

 • Allows mobility while the dressing is in place

 • Minimal shrinkage

-Under the supervision of a healthcare professional, the AQUACEL® Ag Burn Hydrofiber Dressing Reinforced with Nylon may be used for the management of: partial-thickness (second-degree) burns; diabetic foot ulcers, leg ulcers (venous stasis ulcers, arterial ulcers and leg ulcers of mixed etiology) and pressure ulcers/sores (partial- and full-thickness); wounds as an effective barrier to bacterial penetration of the dressing as this may help reduce infection; surgical would left to heal by secondary intention such as dehisced surgical incision; surgical wounds that heal by primary intention such as dermatological and surgical incisions (e.g., orthopedic and vascular); traumatic wounds; wounds that are prone to bleeding, such as wounds that have been mechanically or surgically debrided and donor sites; oncology wounds with exudate, such as fungoides-cutaneous tumors, fungating carcinoma, cutaneous metastasis, Kaposi’s sarcoma, and angiosarcoma; management of painful wounds; infected wounds.
+Under the supervision of a health care professional, AQUACEL® Ag Burn may be used for the management of: partial-thickness (second-degree) burns; diabetic foot ulcers, leg ulcers (venous stasis ulcers, arterial ulcers and leg ulcers of mixed etiology) and pressure ulcers/sores (partial- and full-thickness); wounds as an effective barrier to bacterial penetration of the dressing as this may help reduce infection; surgical wounds left to heal by secondary intention such as dehisced surgical incision; surgical wounds that heal by primary intention such as dermatological and surgical incisions (e.g., orthopedic and vascular); traumatic wounds; wounds that are prone to bleeding, such as wounds that have been mechanically or surgically debrided and donor sites; oncology wounds with exudate, such as fungoides-cutaneous tumors, fungating carcinoma, cutaneous metastasis, Kaposi’s sarcoma, and angiosarcoma; management of painful wounds; infected wounds.

 Not for use on third-degree burns.
-AQUACEL® Ag Burn Hydrofiber Dressing Reinforced with Nylon should not be used on individuals who are sensitive to or who have had an allergic reaction to the dressing or its components.
+AQUACEL® Ag Burn should not be used on individuals who are sensitive to or who have had an allergic reaction to the dressing or its components.

 Caution: Sterility is guaranteed unless pouch is damaged or opened prior to use.